gmarmstrong/remote-dev/README.md

 [the Cloud Code extension for VS Code](https://marketplace.visualstudio.com/items?itemName=GoogleCloudTools.cloudcode), open the command palette (<kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>)
 and select `Cloud Code: Open in Cloud Shell...`, then select "Home" and your project ID, and proceed iff the server's fingerprint is correct.
+From there, `./run.sh create` (if you hadn't already) and then SSH into your machine.

 ### :collision: Destroy the server